 Consistent with John Deere's long history of integrity and good corporate citizenship, its directors, employees and officers are committed to conducting business in accordance with the highest ethical standards.
 This Code of Ethics (this "Code") sets forth policies which embody these standards.

-The Company has had in place for many years Business Conduct Guidelines which provide specific guidance to all employees.
-Those Guidelines remain fully in effect.
+The Company has had in place for many years the Code of Business Conduct which provides specific guidance to all employees.
+The Code of Business Conduct remains fully in effect.
 This Code, which applies to all Company employees, including all officers, as well as to the Deere & Company Board of Directors, is in satisfaction of Section 406 of the Sarbanes-Oxley Act of 2002, together with SEC implementing regulations, and the New York Stock Exchange listing requirements.

 Deere & Company expects employees and directors to be conscientious and loyal in representing the Company and in using and conserving its resources.
 They should report any personal interests or obligations which could conflict with the conscientious performance of their duties or create any suspicion or perception that decisions they make for the Company might be improperly influenced by their personal interests.